-Birmingham City have played their home matches at St Andrew's Stadium since 1906, but they could soon move to a brand-new stadium that could modernise the club and take it to new heights.
+Birmingham City have played their home matches at St Andrew's Stadium since 1906, but they will soon move to a brand-new stadium that could modernise the club and take it to new heights.

 Birmingham City new stadium: Latest developments